 The site is located at the corner of Wilton Drive and Mount Vincent Road, East Maitland NSW.
-The site is shown on the plan provided by the client titled Seniors Living Concept Layout, dated 26 July 2016, attached in Appendix B.
+The site is shown on the plan provided by the client titled Conceptual Road & Urban Precincts, dated 13.12.12, attached in Appendix B.

-The site (Lot 42 DP 846326) is approximately rectangular in shape and ranged in plan dimensions from approximately 190 m to 350 m in width and approximately 950 m in length.
+The site is approximately rectangular in shape and ranged in plan dimensions from approximately 190 m to 350 m in width and approximately 950 m in length.
 Based on survey data supplied by the client the site surface levels range from RL 48 AHD in the north east corner to RL 3 AHD in the west, toward Wallis Creek.

-The middle and western parts of the site were covered with grass and sparse trees.
+The western part of the site was covered with grass and sparse trees.
 The eastern part of the site was covered with trees.
 Natural drainage gullies drain toward the south west.